Aidar5/nattoeng/docs/source/book/09_functions/3a_func_args_types.rst

 Positional argument
 ~~~~~~~~~~~~~~~~~~~~~

-Positional arguments when calling a function must be passed in the correct order (therefore they are called Positional arguments).
+Positional arguments when calling a function must be passed in the correct order (therefore they are called positional arguments).

 .. code:: python